Hermes History, Family Crest & Coats of Arms

 Contemporary Notables of the name Hermes (post 1700) +

-- Leonard J. Hermes, American Democrat politician, Candidate for Connecticut State House of Representatives from Groton, 1940
+- Leonard J. Hermes, American Democratic Party politician, Candidate for Connecticut State House of Representatives from Groton, 1940

-- Mrs. Leonard Hermes, American Democrat politician, Member of Connecticut Democratic State Central Committee, 1940
+- Mrs. Leonard Hermes, American Democratic Party politician, Member of Connecticut Democratic State Central Committee, 1940

 - Dalton Hermes, American Republican politician, Alternate Delegate to Republican National Convention from Kansas, 2012